SMA-Robotics-6843/GuardianGears25/README.md

 - **Pathfinding** is pathplanner's function to create a path on the fly to drive to a set pose or a path you have made.
 The left and right triggers attempt to pathfind to the left and right reef bars respectively.
 The right side pathfinding works more consistently for some reason.
   - Pathfinding documentation can be found [here](https://pathplanner.dev/pplib-pathfinding.html)
+- A better system for alignment to a pose is a [holonomic drive controller](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/trajectories/holonomic.html), which combines multiple PID controllers and a ProfiledPIDController for the robot's different forms of movement.

 ### Presets

 - Our presets are command groups that chain together commands to automatically score or intake pieces.
-These commands are set in-line in the subsystems and use PID to move parts of the robot to set positions.
+These commands use PID to move parts of the robot to set positions.
 Command groups allow you set time between the commands and if you want to run them at the same time or sequentially.
+Eventually, the goal is to completely phase out manual control and just have buttons for each automated task.
+This requires good tuning of PID, vision, and the use of sensors to work well.

 Documentation: